Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Sunday's total is 0.5 points lower than the two team's combined 50 points per game average.

-- The 45.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 49.5 total in this contest.
+- These two squads combine to surrender 45.8 points per game, 3.7 fewer than this contest's over/under.

-- Ravens games have an average total of 48.9 points this season, 0.6 fewer than Sunday's over/under.

-- The 49.7 PPG average total in Vikings games this season is 0.2 points more than this game's over/under.
+- The average total in Ravens games this season is 48.9, 0.6 points fewer than Sunday's total of 49.5.

 Ravens stats and trends

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 5.5 points or more (in three chances).
+- This season, the Ravens are winless ATS when entering a game as a favorite of 6 points or more (in three chances).

-- Baltimore's games this year have hit the over four times in seven opportunities (57.1%).
+- Baltimore's games this year have hit the over on four of seven set point totals (57.1%).

-- Baltimore is 3-2 against the spread and 4-1 overall in games when it records more than 22.4 points.
+- When Baltimore records more than 22.4 points, it is 3-2 against the spread and 4-1 overall.

 - The Ravens have turned the ball over eight times this season, one fewer than the Vikings have forced (9).